top of page

 5. Frequent and visible results.

-To maximize impact, we will work in teams that actively involve recipients in the management of social projects.
+To maximize the impact, we will work in teams that actively involve the recipients in the management of social projects.

-These commitments are the basis for social projects to have a high impact and as long as they are present, the conditions will be given to transform social ideals into realities and benefits that positively impact the lives of the recipients.
+These commitments are the basis for social projects to have a high impact and to the extent that they are present, the conditions will be given to transform social ideals into realities and benefits that have a positive impact on the lives of the recipients.

 Being part of the movement you will be aware of the available materials, guides, various publications, trainings and updates.

-People and also organizations or companies can be part of the movement, social impact is an issue that should interest us all.
+Individuals and also organizations or companies can be part of the movement.
+Social impact is an issue that should interest us all.

 Library